For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Where you awoke in the ravine was close to where you parted company with your biological body.
 Your clothes, backpack and its contents manifested according to the expectations of your beliefs.
 That’s how things work on this side.
 And oh, just in case you were wondering, your fall happened over two weeks ago.’

-‘But really, gents, do you expect me to believe your stories?
+‘Really, gents, do you expect me to believe your stories?
 It just keeps getting richer all the time.
-So, can we finally get serious about this, unless, of course, you’re doing a secret video recording of this for some comedy channel?
-But you know, it’s not funny to joke about something that could have resulted in death.
+So, can we finally get serious about this, unless, of course, you’re doing a secret video recording for some comedy channel?
+You know, it’s not all that funny to joke about something that could have resulted in death.
 In this case, mine!’

 ‘You two just won’t let up, will you?
 Did you just say re-enter the body I think I am?
 Do you know how weird that sounds?
 Furthermore, what do you mean by our informed sources?
 We’re way off-grid and a long, long way from any transmitter service, so you can’t possibly be receiving information from any sources unless you have a satellite phone you’re not telling me about.’